 Being able to spend time with elephants was one of, if not the main reason for my trip to Thailand.
 Along with participating in the Chiang Mai lantern festival, visiting an elephant sanctuary was what sparked my interest in the country from the very beginning.
+Trying to find the best elephant sanctuary can be hard, so I want to tell you all the reasons I loved the one I chose.

 I wanted to see elephants up close, in their natural habitat.
 But most importantly I wanted to have a real experience that was beneficial to both me and the elephants.
 I wanted to learn about them and their environment and what life is like in Thailand hillside villages.